-High Customer Future Value: These customers are active on site and are expected to purchase once or more in the near future.
+High Customer Future Value: These customers are active on-site and are expected to purchase once or more in the near future.
 They usually do not need incentives and can be inspired to purchase through strong branding and product recommendations.
 These are your VIPs and will appreciate being treated as such.

 These segments contain lists of users sorted by the most popular metrics: activity, purchase history, and gender.

-Clicked Email In Past 30 Days: Users who have opened and clicked on content inside an email in the last 30 days.
+Clicked Email In Past 30 Days: Users who have opened and clicked on the content inside an email in the last 30 days.